RalucaNicola/JSAPI_demos/cities-globe/README.md

 ## Step 5

-### - the one with the details that make a difference -
+### - the one with the small details that make the big difference -

 Let's focus the camera on the cities that are most populated: Shanghai, Beijing and Delhi.
 What I usually do is to navigate to the position I find good as initial viewpoint and then print the camera to the console.
 Then I add it to the view.